 In The Four Hour Work Week, Tim talks at length about the idea of creating muses.
 Generally speaking, a muse is a project that can be used to generate enough income to live in these types of far away locations.
-The idea is to automate the vast majority of the project so that you’re working only as much as you want to.
+The idea is to automate the vast majority of a project so that you’re working only as much as you want to.
 This way, you become far more effective at what you do, by building playbooks and passing tasks off to others.
-It all sounded great and I started to plan.
-Until it didn’t.
+It all sounded great and I started to plan for our departure.

 In New York City.

 As time went on talks about buying an apartment continued, but it was becoming more and more obvious that we may never be able to actually execute.